chrisinmtown/ask-mr-protocol/README.md

 As a young college intern in Ohio I was responsible for maintaning the UUCP system for my employer.
-At the time I stumbled upon, chuckled over and quirrelled away printouts of columns by Mike O'Brien about network issues.
+At the time I stumbled upon, chuckled over and squirrelled away printouts of columns by Mike O'Brien about network issues.
+Later I was an avid user of MH and MMDF.
+If you recognize these acronyms you're as ancient as I am :)

 A book with this material has gone out of print:

     https://www.amazon.com/OBrien-Ask-Mr-Protocol-Collected/dp/0125239602